Elizabeth Bray Allen: Marriages

 She and Arthur Smith entered into a marriage contract on February 17, 1729.
 Arthur Smith was an entrepreneur in Smithfield and a successful planter at the Isle of Wight County, Virginia.
 The intention was to protect the property she owned and inherited for herself and her children.

 The Smiths had a son.
 In 1743 their son died in a swimming accident.
 Her son, Arthur Allen, died in 1744, without having any children.
 Arthur Smith died in 1754.

 Between September 1761 and April 1763 she married a man with the surname Stith, his first name is unknown.
 There is no evidence of a marriage contract and Stith was no mentioned in her will in 1769, so he may have died before then.

 Estate management

 Allen managed the Allen estate, including the house later called Bacon's Castle, after her husband's death.
-William Byrd II visited her house on February 28, 1728, as he headed toward the border of Virginia and North Carolia, which he was going to survey.
+William Byrd II visited her house on February 28, 1728, as he headed toward the border of Virginia and North Carolina, which he was going to survey.
 He noted that she ran a well-ordered household and provided elegant entertainment.
 Byrd stated that she was a lady "who had copied Solomon's complete housewife exactly".

 After Arthur Smith died in 1754, she ran the Allen and Smith estates.